Police arrest boy, 12, walking with AR-15, teen with pistol

 "I figured I was going to try to get up behind him and disarm him," he said.
 "But I thought about it twice because I am disabled."

-Neighbors told us the two arrested live at this address.
-A woman who answered the door told us police weren't telling us the true story.
+Neighbors said the two arrested live at the address.
+A woman who answered the door said police weren't telling us the true story.

 "That's a lie," she said.
-"The 12 year old did not have the AR-15 in his hand.
+"The 12-year-old did not have the AR-15 in his hand.
 He was not caught with it."

 Other neighbors, who didn't want to be identified, especially after seeing the image of the AR-15, said it's all enough to make them want to move.

 "Guns were never an issue on this block," said one neighbor.
-"Fights, okay, maybe occasionally.
+"Fights, OK, maybe occasionally.
 But never weapons never, so this is scary."

 Philadelphia police shared a photo on Monday of Officer Wrzesinski holding the weapons.